 Spending time, energy, and resources on the activities that help you achieve your goals is a foundational principle of effective marketing.
 Investing in conferences that never generate leads isn’t smart.
 Wasting dollars on advertising “because it’s something we’ve always done” is something we should avoid at all costs.
 These are all things we know intuitively, but taking the time to consider how the various marketing activities we manage impact our bottom lines can be difficult—especially with content marketing.

 Over the past few years, content marketing has become one of the most popular tactics for generating leads and growing a business.
 But, how do you make sure the content marketing efforts you’re investing in actually make a difference on your bottom line?

 3 Ways to Ensure Content Marketing Makes a Positive Impact on Your Bottom Line

-Here are three principles I commonly share with businesses who want to ensure the time, energy, and resources they invest into content marketing are making a positive impact:
+Here are three principles I commonly share with businesses who want to ensure the time, energy, and resources they invest in content marketing are making a positive impact:

 - Equip your sales team with content that makes them more effective.
 One of the easiest ways to maximize the content you’re creating is to help your sales team leverage it in the buying cycle.
 For example, making sure your sales team is aware of the content you create and encouraging them to share it with potential customers is a great way to equip them with resources that continually add value throughout the sales cycle.